Skip to main content

 - Enter public IP or private IP according to the connection environment

-To utilize GPU-equipped instances, it is necessary to install the appropriate drivers.
+To use GPU instance types, you need to install the appropriate drivers.

-You can create an instance using a GPU-specific OS image with pre-installed drivers, or you can create an instance with a default image and subsequently download and install the public drivers separately.
-The process for installing GPU drivers varies by operating system, as follows.
+You can create an instance using a GPU-specific image with drivers pre-installed or create an instance with a base image and install the public driver separately.
+The steps below explain how to install GPU drivers by operating system.

 info

-For your convenience, KakaoCloud provides Ubuntu 20.04 and 22.04 images with NVIDIA driver version 470.199.02 and CUDA Toolkit version 11.4 installed.
-Utilizing these images allows for the easy use of GPU-type instances.
+For convenience, KakaoCloud provides Ubuntu 20.04 and 22.04 images with NVIDIA driver version 470.199.02 and CUDA Toolkit version 11.4 pre-installed, allowing quick access to GPU instances.

 info

-This documentation is based on the Ubuntu 20.04 image currently provided by KakaoCloud, NVIDIA A100.
+This guide assumes the Ubuntu 20.04 image and NVIDIA A100, as currently provided by KakaoCloud.

 Step 1.
 Install NVIDIA driver

-Install NVIDIA drivers.
-Recommended drivers and CUDA versions are:
+Install the NVIDIA driver.
+Recommended driver and CUDA versions are as follows:

 info

-1. Before installing NVIDIA drivers, ensure the instance is equipped with NVIDIA hardware by running the appropriate command.
+1. Check if the instance has NVIDIA hardware by running the following command:

 $ lspci | grep -i NVIDIA

-• If the installed driver is not the latest version, run the update by executing the apt update -y command.
+• If the installed driver is not the latest version, run the apt update -y command to perform an update.

-• When the message Command ‘ubuntu-drivers’ not found appears, enter the sudo apt install ubuntu-drivers-common command to install ubuntu-drivers-common.
+• If you see the message Command ‘ubuntu-drivers’ not found, enter the command sudo apt install ubuntu-drivers-common to install ubuntu-drivers-common.

 $ ubuntu-drivers devices